nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 Now we know that our library is being loaded at: `0x774fc000`

-2) I' opened the `libuClibc-0.9.30.1.so` with Ghidra and looked fo `sleep` function offset:
+2) I opened the `libuClibc-0.9.30.1.so` with Ghidra and looked for `sleep` function offset:

 ```
 uint __stdcall sleep(uint __seconds)